Porcelain sex toys: this start-up founder wants to make it big

 Alina Eynck

-You talk about "we."
+You talk about "we".
 How big is your team?

 The entire product range at a glance.
 (Photo: Porzelina)

-An investor could help there, right?
+An investor could help, right?

-Thank you very much for the interview.
+Thank you for the interview.

 Like it?
 Please spread the word: